Absolutely! Please call us at (718) 836-9800, ext. 3220 or email us at firstname.lastname@example.org.

 Our oldest campers frequently tell us that their reason for returning to camp year after year is to spend time with the friends that they first made at camp.
 We place great value on helping campers develop new friendships each summer while nurturing the old.

-In Summer Experience, we make every effort to honor friend requests, but they are not guaranteed.
+We make every effort to honor a single friend request, but they are not guaranteed.
 A corresponding request must be made by the friend’s parent or guardian.
-Campers will not be moved into older or younger groups to be with friends or siblings.
+Campers must be entering the same grade as their requested friend.